 The Best Results for the Right Situation

 In the right situations where the proper conditions exist, no-prep or minimal-prep veneers can give excellent results with great longevity.
-The key is a highly skilled ceramist because the veneers are so thin that they are difficult to create and manage.
+The key is to choose a highly skilled ceramist because the veneers are so thin that they are difficult to create and manage.

 Our in-house ceramist is a master at creating these types of very thin, natural-looking porcelain veneers.
 Ultra-thin porcelain veneers can be a great solution for patients with inclining teeth or for those who need enamel build-up.
 Plano dentist Dr. Sowell may also recommend placement of Durathin veneers or Lumineers for patients who do not want to invest the time required for orthodontics.

 No-Prep Porcelain Veneers Before & After: Dr. Sowell performed gum leveling as well as bondable empress porcelain veneers on the upper teeth to correct tooth discoloration and project a fuller smile.

 Do no-prep veneers ruin your teeth?

 How long will my minimal or no-prep veneers last?

 With diligent daily dental hygiene and regular bi-yearly dental visits, Lumineers can last over 20 years.
 Our dentist makes sure that he uses the most reliable tools and best materials to provide you with lasting results.

 Are no-prep veneers cheaper than porcelain veneers?

 No-prep veneers are typically less expensive than porcelain veneers, but this cost will vary depending on how many you are getting and other factors.
 Traditionally tooth bonding with veneers is a cost-effective option versus choosing porcelain restorations.
-This is because porcelain veneers require more steps and use more durable materials.
+This is because porcelain veneers require more steps and preparation of your existing teeth.

 Can minimal-prep veneers stain?

 Can veneers replace missing teeth?

 No. Dental veneers hide the appearance of cosmetic imperfections but do not replace an entire tooth structure.
 Dental implants would be your best choice to replace missing teeth.